Pharmacodynamics

 Lamivudine

-The concomitant use of zidovudine and lamivudine results in a 13% increase in zidovudine exposure and a 28% increase in its maximum plasma concentration.
-However, total zidovudine exposure (AUC) does not change significantly.
+The simultaneous use of zidovudine and lamivudine leads to an increase in zidovudine exposure by 13% and an increase in its maximum plasma concentration by 28%.
+However, the total exposure of zidovudine (AUC) does not change significantly.
 Zidovudine has no effect on the pharmacokinetics of lamivudine.

 Other drugs